AnyBody/tutorials/Muscle_modeling/lesson5.md

 # Lesson 5: Muscle Models

-Muscle model is a description of how a muscle behaves under different operating conditions.
+Muscle models are a description of how a muscle behaves under different operating conditions.
 There are two schools of thought within this area.

 - The first school pursues phenomenological models based on